 They are genuinely inclusive

-Workplaces are truly inclusive when a diverse set of people can work together without the fear of being stigmatized, harassed or bullied - those with a mental illness, physical illness, physical deformity,+ community, women, people practicing different religions, people with a different ethnicity and people recovering from addiction.
+Workplaces are truly inclusive when a diverse set of people can work together without the fear of being stigmatized, harassed or bullied - those with a mental illness, physical illness, physical deformity, LGBTQIA+ community, women, people practicing different religions, people with a different ethnicity and people recovering from addiction.
 Acceptance, empathy and sensitivity are essential for providing the necessary support.

 “If today we can talk about members of the queer community being accepted, and the whole changeover as far as the LGBT laws are concerned, then you know it’s just another kind of people who are oriented differently.
 That’s really what mental health is all about,” says Lynette.